tidal-code/wave.docs.test/docs/detailed-documentation/encryption.md

 To encrypt or decrypt your passwords or secret values, refer [this](https://www.devglan.com/online-tools/jasypt-online-encryption-decryption){:target='_blank'}

-To make Sqsite aware of the password encryption; wrap your hashed(encrypted) string with ENC().
+To make Wave aware of the password encryption; wrap your hashed(encrypted) string with ENC().
  Otherwise the framework will treat it like a normal string.
 For example if your hashed string is `XKdtKa1jZ6YcJ5exkrBaBu3/ysUtAkvW`, you should wrap it like `ENC(XKdtKa1jZ6YcJ5exkrBaBu3/ysUtAkvW)`.
 You should supply the secret value as an environment property.